software-students-fall2024/3-python-package-now-youre-unemployed/README.md

 cd local/path/to/datehelper
 ```

-3. Thirdly install pipenv if you have not already using and then activate the virtual environment:
+3. Thirdly install pipenv, if you have not already, and then activate the virtual environment:

 ```bash
 pip install pipenv